Functions

 User-defined functions

-An user-defined function is a macro that can be called from other macros.
-In code, user-defined functions have this color.
+A user-defined function is a macro that can be called from other macros.
+In editor user-defined functions have this color.

-To define function's type and parameters, use function statement.
-To return a value, use ret statement.
-You can get function address with & operator, and this allows you to use functions as callback functions.
-You can also start an user-defined function like a macro (not from code).
+To define function's type and parameters, use function.
+To return a value, use ret.
+You can get function address with & operator and use it as callback function.
+You can also start a user-defined function like a macro (not from code).
 Functions can be recursive (call itself, directly or through other function).
 Every running function instance has its own local variables.

 Below is shown how function is called and executed.
 Red lines - execution flow direction.
 Green lines - passing and returning values.
 The second parameter is declared as reference (&), therefore the function receives address of variable e and can modify its value.